 One thing is for sure, wearing an undamaged motorcycle helmet is always going to be in your best interests as there is zero bodily protection when you’re on the back of a motorcycle.

-But what do you do if you happen to drop your motorcycle helmet?
-Is it compromised?
+But what do you do if you happen to drop your helmet?
+Is a dropped motorcycle helmet compromised?

 Dropped Motorcycle Helmet